This article is part of the 7-part Testing LangGraph Applications series. The examples come from the langgraph-testing-demo repository.

 Final Thought

-LangGraph doesn’t magically make systems production-ready.
+LangGraph doesn’t magically make systems production-ready, but it gives you the tools.

 The difference comes from how you use them: